Can Design for Manufacture & Assembly (DfMA) improve productivity?

 • a robust understanding of how layers of the building or technical systems interface can be easily dismantled

-• the content & quantities to be easily analysed & accessed so re-use strategies can be formulated quickly.
+• the content & quantities to be easily analyzed & accessed so re-use strategies can be formulated quickly.

-• a mechanism to gain residual value from materials being realised (i.e. cradle to cradle) as opposed to overhead demolition costs currently experienced at end of asset life.
+• a mechanism to gain residual value from materials being realized (i.e. cradle to cradle) as opposed to overhead demolition costs currently experienced at the end of asset life.

-• Convergence of design and manufacturing information via digitisation for use in 3D printing, assembly automation.
+• Convergence of design and manufacturing information via digitization using 3D printing and assembly automation.

-These aspects can be best managed throughout the lifecycle by applying the right-first-time approach to design and information management from the use of DfMA.
+These aspects can be best managed throughout the lifecycle by applying the right-first-time approach to design and information management using DfMA.

 Implementing BIM can be daunting, but Driving Vision is here to help you at the pace you are comfortable with.
 Get started by getting in touch now